 Natural Language Understanding (NLU) – A subfield of NLP, enables users to apply colloquial language to mediate their needs.
 With NLU, programs can recognise intents and supporting details from the user input.

-This article is the first part of Sofigate’s “Chatbots in Business: Guide to Success” blog series.
-The latter parts will be published in the summer on Sofigate’s website and on LinkedIn.
+This article is the second part of Sofigate’s “Chatbots in Business: Guide to Success” blog series.

 Read the first part in the blog series HERE.

 Read the third part in the blog series HERE.

 Read the fourth, and last, part in the blog series HERE.

 Hector Auvinen’s expertise is chatbots in service management.
 Understanding the technology behind chatbots and the importance of service design thinking, he can bridge the gap between users and developers.
 Hector is passionate about artificial intelligence and the business opportunities emerging from it, especially customer service and process automation.